Bhavanaagoswami/holidayapp/README.md

 docker-compose up -d

 From generated metrics , save the holiday-dashboard.json and import it into grafana UI.

-and open grafana dashboard using http://localhost:3000 Login admin /admin
+(I have copied one of the json in repo) and open grafana dashboard using http://localhost:3000 Login admin /admin